BioMCP (Biomedical Database Integration) MCP server

 Stats

-BioMCP is a toolkit that connects AI assistants to authoritative biomedical data sources, enabling them to answer questions about clinical trials, scientific literature, and genomic variants with precision.
-It follows the Model Context Protocol (MCP) to provide structured access to specialized biomedical knowledge.
+BioMCP is a toolkit that connects AI systems to authoritative biomedical data sources, enabling them to answer questions about clinical trials, scientific literature, and genomic variants with precision.
+It follows the Model Context Protocol (MCP) to provide structured access to specialized biomedical knowledge databases.

 Installation Options